NATO- komplekset. Om militærpolitikk, atomvåpen og norsk USA-servilitet

 A warm, colourful tale about friendship Woolly and the other sheep in her flock are playing hide-and-seek.
 Woolly is great at hiding, but the others aren’t that good at finding her.

-Wolly is a heartwarming and laugh-out-loud story about flocks and
+Woolly is a heartwarming and laugh-out-loud story about flocks and friendships.

 Anna R. Folkestad (b.
 1983) is an author and illustrator.
 She has written many books, including her popular books about Besta and Bo.
 In 2012 she was awarded the Neo-Norwegian Children’s Literature Prize for her Unni and Gunni series.